| Copyright | Copyright 2024 Ruifeng Xie |

 Documentation

-Here we demonstrate features of doctest-driver
+Here we demonstrate features of doctest-driver.
+Readers of this documentation are

 encouraged to also refer to the source code of this module as an illustration.

-supports testing Haddock examples.
+doctest-driver supports testing Haddock examples and properties.

 REPL (Read-Eval-Print-Loop) Style Examples

-Each example is one program line starting with >>>
+Each example is one program line starting with >>> followed by zero or more result lines.

-"hello" ++ ", " ++ "world"
+>>>"hello" ++ ", " ++ "world""hello, world"

-extracts the doctests to a test suite and does not rely on GHCi, there
+Since doctest-driver extracts the doctests to a test suite and does not rely on GHCi, there

 are some subtle edge cases to be aware of.